NATIONAL MULTIPLE SCLEROSIS SOCIETY

 Did You Know?

-- In Nebraska, over 3,200 people have MS, but including family members and caregivers, more than 13,000 people are affected by MS.
+In Nebraska, more than 3,200 people have MS, but including family members and caregivers, more than 13,000 people are affected by MS.

 You Can Help

-- $10 provides a person newly diagnosed with multiple sclerosis crucial information and support resources to help them cope with the new diagnosis.
+$10 provides a person newly diagnosed with multiple sclerosis crucial information and support resources to help them cope with the diagnosis.

 Dollars at Work